zompiexx/wargames/README.md

 You are free to use and modify the code for your own purposes, but must credit the author, Andy Glenn, under all circumstances.

-This code is fully functional, but there are some of features I plan to include, as follows:
+This code is fully functional, but there are some additional features that I plan to include, as follows:

 More help pages
 *  "Terminal Session" when David Lightman is in Mr. McKittrick's office at NORAD